Bobblejot/four7/CONTRIBUTING.md

 ## Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of Shoestrap.
-It's up to *you* to make a strong case to convince the Shoestrap developers of the merits of this feature.
+But take a moment to find out whether your idea fits with the scope and aims of Four7.
+It's up to *you* to make a strong case to convince the Four7 developers of the merits of this feature.
 Please provide as much detail and context as possible.